Please do come along to our Open Evening to experience our wonderful school.

-We would like to take this opportunity to thank you for visiting and considering East Barnet School for your child.
+We would like to take this opportunity to thank you for considering East Barnet School for your child.

 From myself and all the staff and students, we hope you enjoy your time viewing this website.
-We were so glad to invite visitors back this year, but if you were unable to make it, we welcome you to view our school and community.
+We are looking forward to welcoming visitors into our school at our Open Evening, but if you are unable to make it, we welcome you to view our school and community here online.

 L. Swaine, Headteacher